Wherein Valentina plays her cards right.

 "Nah.
 I'm good."

 He slunk away.
-His doting was starting to annoy her.
-He was cute, when you went for someone three heads smaller with the musculature of a underweight eel.
+Bob’s doting was starting to annoy her.
+He was cute enough, if your type was someone three heads shorter with the musculature of an underweight eel.

 She took a large sip of her hot brew and relaxed.

-"Tina should tell you," Rose said, right before stopping her gob with too much frosted dough to chew properly.
+"Tina should tell you," Rose said, right before stuffing her gob with too much frosted dough to chew properly.

 Tina piped up: "We're going to a few parties over the holidays."